-For the last year (beginning in May 2017), GAB has been tracking credible allegations that President Trump, as well as his family members and close associates, are seeking to use the presidency to advance their personal financial interests, and providing monthly updates on media reports of such issues.
-Our May 2018 update is now available here.
-Despite the flurry of news reports over the past month concerning ethical issues and allegedly unlawful conduct in the Trump Administration, there have been relatively few new reports of activity specifically related to the profiteering-type activities our tracker emphasizes, and hence relatively few changes since the April 2018 update.
+For the past two years (since May 2017), GAB has been tracking credible allegations that President Trump, as well as his family members and close associates, are seeking to use the presidency to advance their personal financial interests, and providing monthly updates on media reports of such issues.
+The May 2019 update is now available here.
+A couple of the more notable new developments in this update:

 As always, we note that while we try to include only those allegations that appear credible, we acknowledge that many of the allegations that we discuss are speculative and/or contested.
 We also do not attempt a full analysis of the laws and regulations that may or may not have been broken if the allegations are true.
 For an overview of some of the relevant federal laws and regulations that might apply to some of the alleged problematic conduct, see here.